ard1102/image-approver/README.md

 1. Click "📂 Select Folder" to choose a directory containing the images you want to sort.
 2. The application will create "approved" and "disapproved" subfolders in the selected directory.
+3. Use the **🌓 Toggle Theme** button to switch between light and dark themes.
-3. Review images one by one and use the buttons or keyboard shortcuts:
+4. Review images one by one and use the buttons or keyboard shortcuts:
-   - **✔ Approve**: Move the image to the "approved" folder.
+   - **✔ Approve** (Green): Move the image to the "approved" folder.
-   - **❌ Disapprove**: Move the image to the "disapproved" folder.
+   - **❌ Disapprove** (Red): Move the image to the "disapproved" folder.
    - **↑ / ↓**: Navigate to the previous or next image.
    - **↩ Undo**: Revert the last move action.
    - **＋ / －**: Zoom in or out of the image.